tuiliere/solidity-fr/docs/contracts.rst

 Multiple Inheritance and Linearization
 ======================================

 Languages that allow multiple inheritance have to deal with several problems.
 One is the `Diamond Problem <https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem>`_.
 Solidity is similar to Python in that it uses "`C3 Linearization <https://en.wikipedia.org/wiki/C3_linearization>`_" to force a specific order in the directed acyclic graph (DAG) of base classes.
 This results in the desirable property of monotonicity but disallows some inheritance graphs.
 Especially, the order in which the base classes are given in the ``is`` directive is
 important: You have to list the direct base contracts in the order from "most base-like" to "most derived".
 Note that this order is the reverse of the one used in Python.

 Another simplifying way to explain this is that when a function is called that is defined multiple times in different contracts, the given bases are searched from right to left (left to right in Python) in a depth-first manner, stopping at the first match.
 If a base contract has already been searched, it is skipped.

-In the following code, Solidity will give the error "Linearization of inheritance graph impossible".
+In the following code, Solidity will give theerror "Linearization of inheritance graph impossible".

 ::